 Brain radiotherapy and hair loss

-During your treatment, you will need to wash your hair carefully so that you don't make the area sore.
+During your treatment, you need to wash your hair carefully so that you don't make the area sore.
 Use warm or cool water.

 The video below shows you the different types of hats and scarves you can wear when you have hair loss.

-You can phone the Cancer Research UK nurses on freephone 0808 800 4040.
-The lines are open from 9am to 5pm, Monday to Friday.
-They will be happy to answer any questions that you have.
+Contact the Cancer Research UK nurses on freephone 0808 800 4040 (Open 9am to 5pm, Monday to Friday)

-Rated 5 out of 5 based on 9 votes
+Rated 5 out of 5 based on 18 votes

 Question about cancer?
 Contact our information nurse team